Dr. Freud Will See You Now, Mrs. Hitler

-Dr. Freud Will See You Now, Mrs. Hitler is an alternate history play written by British comedy writing duo Laurence Marks and Maurice Gran.
+Dr Freud Will See You Now, Mrs Hitler is an alternate history play written by the British comedy writing duo Laurence Marks and Maurice Gran.
 The play is an "alternate history" dramatisation based on reports that Adolf Hitler, then aged 6, was referred to Sigmund Freud for therapy at the latter's pædiatric psychotherapy clinic in Vienna, but did not go to meet him; the point of divergence is that this meeting went ahead.
+It began as a 2007 BBC radio drama and received its world stage premiere at Upstairs at the Gatehouse in London in September 2025.